 In a funded intervention development study (Medical Research Council: MRC MR/P016944/1), our research team created a package of support called BabyBreathe™ to help women stay smoke free following the birth of a baby.

-The BabyBreathe™ trial is actively recruiting!
-Women who have quit smoking during pregnancy, or in the 12 months before pregnancy, will be identified across four areas of the UK (Norfolk, London, Scotland, North East).
-If they agree to be part of the trial, they will then be put into one of two groups, receiving the support of BabyBreathe™, or usual care, with the same chance of being in either group.
+The BabyBreathe™ trial has finished recruiting.
+Women who quit smoking during pregnancy, or in the 12 months before pregnancy, were identified across four areas of the UK (Norfolk, London, Scotland, North East).
+If they agreed to be part of the trial, they were put into one of two groups, receiving the support of BabyBreathe™, or usual care, with the same chance of being in either group.

 If you are in the BabyBreathe study and are wanting to provide a CO reading using your iCO monitor, direct links to the apps are below, and full video instructions for use are available in the ‘Instructional Videos’ section at the end of this webpage.